Reexamining the perturbative renormalizability of the coupled triplets: Regularization and renormalization

 The previous explicit subtraction scheme, though transparent regarding the existence of the zero (or infinite) cutoff limit, is numerically cumbersome, particularly if extended to coupled channels.
 Thus it is more practical to regularize the EFT potential and impose suitable renormalization conditions.
 If one works with the bare subtraction constants $\lambda_0$ and $\lambda_2$, it is still apparent that the cutoff can be removed.
 Indeed, the relation between the bare and renormalized constants is trivial

 from which it can be deduced that there is essentially no difference between the two schemes at finite cutoffs.

-Yet, if one operates with a contact-range potential instead, then there is a possible complication: the explicit representation of the short-range physics by means of a regularized contact-range potential, though numerically convenient, might accidentally generate artifacts in the cutoff dependence of the results (a point which is explained in much more detail in Ref.~\cite{PavonValderrama:2025tmp}).
-To illustrate this issue, it is useful to begin by defining the reminder phase shift
+Yet, if one operates with a contact-range potential instead, then there is a possible complication: the explicit representation of the short-range physics by means of a regularized contact-range potential, though numerically convenient, might accidentally generate artifacts in the cutoff dependence of the results, a point which is explained in much more detail in Ref.~\cite{PavonValderrama:2025tmp}.
+The specific artifact I will be watching for are the exceptional cutoffs discovered in~\cite{Gasparyan:2022isg}.